sushilsharma8/BharatFB-Backend-Assignment/README.md

 # Assignment Requirements Checklist

-- Django models with WYSIWYG editor support.
+- Django models with WYSIWYG editor support.✅
-- Multilingual FAQ storage and retrieval.
+- Multilingual FAQ storage and retrieval.✅
-- REST API with language selection.
+- REST API with language selection.✅
-- Redis caching for improved performance.
+- Redis caching for improved performance.✅
-- Unit tests for models and API.
+- Unit tests for models and API.✅
-- Detailed README with installation and usage instructions.
+- Detailed README with installation and usage instructions.✅